 Clients appreciate our accessibility and responsiveness to their requests and concerns.
 We understand that divorce is a difficult time, often requiring extra and immediate attention when contentious issues arise.

-Our focus is to make sure each client comes out of the divorce process as strong as possible and able to move forward with their lives, no worse than when they started.
+The focus of our divorce attorneys in NJ and Mid-Atlantic Region, is to make sure each client comes out of the divorce process as strong as possible and able to move forward with their lives, no worse than when they started.
 Each client is unique, and their resolution needs to be tailored to their individual situation.

 *Click here for a description of the standard or methodology on which the awards and honors are based.
 No aspect of this advertisement is approved by the Supreme Court of New Jersey.